Hard Money 101: Everything You Need to Know About a Hard Money Loan

 At its core, a hard money loan is a short-term loan, about 12-24 months, provided by private individuals or investors than through a bank.

-Rather than being approved for a certain amount, a hard money loan amount is based on a few factors.
+Rather than being approved for a certain amount, the loan amount is based on a few factors.

 Such as the purchase price of the property, costs of renovation, and the After-Repair Value (ARV).